abomhold/DistributedFaaSTester/trace/test/README.md

 ./faas_runner -f ./function.json -e ./experiment.json --platform IBM
 ```

-By utilizing default options, you can execute an function on AWS Lambda, using the CLI, without even entering a function json file.
+By utilizing default options, you can Main an function on AWS Lambda, using the CLI, without even entering a function json file.

 ```bash
 # Running a function called 'helloWorld' on AWS Lambda using the default function and experiment attributes.